AIMET QuantAnalyzer

 Accuracy values for each model are printed as part of AIMET logging.

 Sometimes the accuracy drop incurred from quantization can be attributed to only a subset of quantizers within the model.
-QuantAnalyzer performs analyses to find such layers by enabling and disabling individual quantizers to observe how the model accuracy changes.
+QuantAnalyzer finds such layers by enabling and disabling individual quantizers to observe how the model accuracy changes.

 The following two types of quantizer enablement analyses are performed:

 1. Disable all quantizers across the model and, for each layer, enable only that layer’s output quantizer and perform evaluation with the provided callback.
-This results in accuracy values obtained for each layer in the model when only that layer’s quantizer is enabled, allowing users to observe effects of individual layer quantization and pinpoint culprit layer(s) and hotspots.
+This results in accuracy values obtained for each layer in the model when only that layer’s quantizer is enabled, exposing the effects of individual layer quantization and pinpointing culprit layer(s) and hotspots.

 2. Enable all quantizers across the model and, for each layer, disable only that layer’s output quantizer and perform evaluation with the provided callback.
 Once again, accuracy values are produced for each layer in the model when only that layer’s quantizer is disabled.